apache/fury-site/docs/guide/rust/polymorphism.md

 ```

 Derived serializers support synchronized `Arc` materialization when their
 targets satisfy `Send + Sync`.
-A manual serializer that needs this path
+A custom serializer that needs this path
 implements `read_arc_any`.

 Generic LIST, SET, and MAP identities do not identify one exact Rust generic
 target behind `Any`.
 Put such a container in a registered struct, or register an
-exact whole-container manual serializer when an opaque EXT representation is
+exact whole-container custom serializer when an opaque EXT representation is
 intentional.

 ## Related Topics